*** updated 14/01/2019 ***

 Given the urgency of the climate challenge – and the increasing ambition of climate change and energy efficiency policies in both Europe and the UK – it’s hard to see that that’s going to achieve the transformative change we need.

 If this funding is to be shifted to Life+, it’s also important that the ‘clean energy transition’ funding is given a specific protected budget line, to ring-fence spending in this area and prevent its diversion into different types of project.

-Negotiations about the LIFE+ Programme will start this month (January), in parallel to the discussions about the Horizon work programme.
+Negotiations about the LIFE+ Programme will start next month (January 2019), in parallel to the discussions about the Horizon work programme.
 It is still possible for changes to be made and this presents an opportunity for us to make our voices heard.

 If you agree with the concerns we raise you could:

 - Contact to explain your concerns and possibly meet with:

 - MEPs, particularly those involved in this process (see in particular ENVI Committee but also ITRE Committee member lists)

 - the Head of the Energy Unit (Vincent Berutto) or the project officers of current H2020 projects at the Executive Agency for Small and Medium Enterprises (EASME)